HPCBio/hpcbio-swc-shell-novice-sp2025/episodes/01-intro.md

 ### HPCBio Notes
 If you're signed up for an HPCBio workshop, **this episode/chapter is required** reading.
-You may watch a recording of this episode by viewing the video named "XYZ" on our video playlist.
+You may watch a recording of this episode by viewing the video named "Episode 1: Intoducing the Shell" on our video playlist.
 Please see your email for a URL to the playlist.

-Please note that these materials were imported and modified from the Software Carpentry "shell-novice" repository.
-Their original CC license can be found [here](https://software-carpentry.org/license/).
-Software Carpentry does not endorse HPCBio's version of this lesson.

 ### Background